alexp205/KarateKid/README.md

-# WaterFoul
+# KarateKid
-Reinforcement learning agent designed to play Duck Hunt, a simple but methodically representative environment in the FPS genre.
+Reinforcement learning agent designed to play Karate Champ, a simple but methodically representative environment in the Fighting Game genre.